madpsy/xpa125b_controller/README.md

 If you wanted to run an Elecraft radio with the Hardrock-50 amplifier you could set the Hardrock-50 to `Yaesu 817` mode and use stepped voltages for control instead of serial.
 In that case in the controller configuration set `amplifier` to `minipa50` and connect the band pin on the Hardrock-50 to pin `D2` on the controler.
 See the amplifier's manual for more details.

-By default the MAX3232 uses the same pins as the HC-05 so decide which you need for your scenario.
-You could of course reassign the pins to have both running at once.
-For example, if you don't need the band select pins (D5-D8) for your radio you could use two of those.
+By default the MAX3232 uses the same pins as the Hermes-Lite UART interface and Band Data pins for Yaesu/SunSDR so decide which you need for your scenario.
+You could of course reassign the pins for the combination you need.

 1) `VCC` on the MAX3232 to the D1's `5VDC` pin
 2) `GND` on the MAX3232 to the D1's `GND` pin
-3) `TXD` on the MAX3232 to the D1's `D4` pin
+3) `TXD` on the MAX3232 to the D1's `D6` pin
-4) `RXD` on the MAX3232 to the D1's `D5` pin
+4) `RXD` on the MAX3232 to the D1's `D7` pin

 In the controller configuration: